helalaou/HCII-Compass/README.md

 ### Node.js Server

 The Node.js server (`server/server.js`) acts as an intermediary between the client application and the FastAPI server.
-It handles requests for generating responses using the Ollama language model and communicates with the FastAPI server for FAISS indexing and retrieval.
+It handles requests for generating responses using a language model via Ollama and communicates with the FastAPI server for FAISS indexing and retrieval.

 ### Ollama

-The Node.js server uses the Ollama for calling an LLM to generate responses based on a prompt containing the system prompt,user query, chat history, and RAG context.
+The Node.js server uses Ollama for calling an LLM to generate responses based on a prompt containing the system prompt,user query, chat history, and RAG context.
 The default model used in this project is `llama3.2:3b-instruct-fp16`, which is a 3 billion parameter model fine-tuned for instruction following.
 The choice of the Ollama model can be configured in the `server/config.js` file by modifying the `llm.model` variable.

 ### FastAPI Server